Three-point bounds for energy minimization: Linear and semidefinite programming bounds

 where $A \succeq 0$ means that $A$ is positive-semidefinite and Hermitian.
 The $G$-invariant positive-definite kernels are given by $(x,y) \mapsto K_{x,y}(v,v)$ with $v \in V^H$, but the underlying structure of $K$ is of broader importance.

-In general, define a \emph{matrix-valued positive-definite kernel} to be a map that takes $x,y \in X$ to a sesquilinear form $K_{x,y}$ on a fixed complex vector space $W$ (not necessarily finite-dimensional), with the following properties: for all $v,w \in W$, the map $(x,y) \mapsto K_{x,y}(v,w)$ is continuous, for all $x,y \in X$ and $v,w \in W$,
+In general, define a \emph{matrix-valued positive-definite kernel} to be a map that takes $x,y \in X$ to a sesquilinear form $K_{x,y}$ on a fixed complex vector space $W$ (not necessarily finite-dimensional), with the following three properties: \begin{enumerate} \item For all $v,w \in W$, the map $(x,y) \mapsto K_{x,y}(v,w)$ is continuous.